 }

-Sometimes very high precision is necessary in calculations.
+Sometimes high precision is necessary in calculations.
 Multiple calculations that exacerbate imprecise calculations and platform differences can cause unexpected results.
 To achieve higher precision and more predictable performance, the Java class BigDecimal provides a variety of rounding choices to give better control over rounding behavior.

 6.4.2 Avoidance mechanisms for language users